chiedo/presentations/docs/a-primer-on-web3.md

 - It's impossible to talk about Web3 without politics
 - Not right vs left
-- But political in the sense that it is all about the conversion of centralized power into decentralized power
+- But political in the sense that it is all about the conversion of centralized power into decentralized power.
+Where there is power, there are politics
-- It's about making centralized institutions unneeded where ever possible by replacing trusted intermediaries with technology that does not require trust to operate
+- Web3 is about making centralized institutions unneeded where  possible by replacing trusted intermediaries with technology that does not require trust to operate
-- Leaving centralized monopolies in a position where they must compete and win users.
-Not dominate them.
+- Forcing monopolies to compete for their users

 ---